|Style||Fully Escorted & Guided

 Coming from somewhere else?
 Unfortunately, we don't offer departures from cities that are not listed, but you can book your own connecting flights separately.

-Ticketing: Airline tickets for this tour are usually issued within 72 hours of your booking, and once issued, cannot be changed, refunded or transferred.
+Ticketing: Airline tickets for this tour are usually issued within 72 hours of your reservation, and once issued, cannot be changed, refunded or transferred.

-Day 1: USA/Quito.
-Your exciting tour to the Galapagos begins today as you depart for Quito, Ecuador.
+Day 1: USA/Ecuador.
+Your exciting tour to the Galapagos begins today as you depart for Ecuador.
 Upon arrival, you will be met and transferred to your hotel.
-Accommodations: Radisson Royal Quito.
+Accommodations: Radisson Royal Quito or Holiday Inn Guayaquil or similar.

 On the way back, snorkel or swim at beautiful Carola Beach.
 Here, you may find sea turtles, sea lions, and marine iguanas!
 After a gorgeous sunset and dinner, explore the friendly and laid-back town.
 We recommend you take a stroll down the boardwalk to view the immense colony of endemic Galapagos sea lions.
 Accommodations: Casa Opuntia.
 Breakfast, lunch & dinner provided.